-A board covered with beaten copper.
-Approx. 1300mm high x 900mm wide.
+A roll of honor board covered with beaten copper, approximately 1300mm high by 900mm wide.
 The names are engraved onto small pieces of copper and placed on the board.
-One name is missing.
-It is currently held by the Narrabri and District Historical Society at the Old Gaol Museum.
-It was originally located on the wall at the Narrabri West Railway Station.
-51 Veterans commemorated.
+Fifty-one veterans are commemorated and one name is missing.
+It was established around 15 December 1916 and was originally located on the wall at the Narrabri West Railway Station.
+The board was later relocated and is held by the Narrabri and District Historical Society at the Old Gaol Museum.

 Additional information by Sydney Trains:

-Lists the names of Narrabri West railway employees names who served in WWI and the plaques are arranged in separate columns for the Locomotive Branch and Traffic Branch.
-It was decorated with fine beaten copper artwork of crossed Union Jack and Australian flags and flowers above.
-Note one name plaque is missing.
-It was originally located at Narrabri West Railway Station, and after closure of the station, the board was relocated to the Narrabri Old Gaol Museum in 1987.
+This roll lists the names of Narrabri West railway employees names who served in the First World War.
+The name plaques are arranged in separate columns for the Locomotive Branch and Traffic Branch.
+It was decorated with fine beaten copper artwork of a crossed Union Jack and Australian flags, with flowers above.
+One name plaque is missing.
+It was originally located at Narrabri West Railway Station.
+After the closure of the station the board was relocated to the Narrabri Old Gaol Museum in 1987.

 Dedicated to the Narrabri

 |A||Atkins||World War 1||view|

 |J||Bullock||World War 1||view|

 |H||Carlin||World War 1||view|

 |R||Charnley||World War 1||view|

 |L||Clarke||World War 1||view|